-No contract of significance (as defined under Notes 15.2 and 15.3 of Appendix D2 to the Listing Rules) (whether for the provision of services to the Company or any of its subsidiaries) has been entered into between the Company or any of its subsidiaries and a controlling Shareholder of the Company ("Controlling Shareholdeer(s)") or any of its subsidiaries during FY2023.
-There was no contract of significance for the provision of services to the Group by a Controlling Shareholder or its subsidiaries during FY2023.
+No contract of significance (as defined under Notes 15.2 and 15.3 of Appendix D2 to the Listing Rules) (whether for the provision of services to the Company or any of its subsidiaries) has been entered into between the Company or any of its subsidiaries and a controlling Shareholder of the Company ("Controlling Shareholder(s)") or any of its subsidiaries during FY2024.
+There was no contract of significance for the provision of services to the Group by a Controlling Shareholder or its subsidiaries during FY2024.

-No contract of significance (as defined under Notes 15.2 and 15.3 of Appendix D2 to the Listing Rules) which the Company or any of its subsidiaries was a party, and in which a Director had a material interest, whether directly or indirectly, subsisted at the end of FY2023 or at any time during FY2023.
+No transaction, arrangement and/or contract of significance (as defined under Notes 15.2 and 15.3 of Appendix D2 to the Listing Rules) which the Company or any of its subsidiaries was a party, and in which a Director (or an entity connected with a Director) has or had a material interest, whether directly or indirectly, subsisted at the end of FY2024 or at any time during FY2024.